SCNetwork/editorjs-parser/README.md

 - Embed
 - Image
 - Simple-image
+- Warning (you may need to style that yourself)

-**NOTE:** It is pointless to use both `image` and `simple-image` block types in the same editor insatnce, but this parser supports both of them and you can use any of them that fulfills your needs.
+  **NOTE:** It is pointless to use both `image` and `simple-image` block types in the same editor instance, but this parser supports both of them, and you can use any of them that fulfills your needs.

 ## Custom or overriding parser methods